The Hat and the Prophet: Scene 2

 In scene 2, contradictions within human nature were the new question.
 Being stuck between two different worlds.
 Is he a man?
 Or a thing?
 Or both?
 "The Thing" was making him feel like a prophet.
-It’s like he was figuring out a new world, "similar to a child figuring out his fingers" (48), as he described.
+It's like he was figuring out a new world, "similar to a child figuring out his fingers" (48), as he described.
 Arguments spark as "The Thing" teases him about not being logical enough, and that "his prophecy" barely reached one person.
-While "The Guilty" points out to the fact that "The Thing" had zero feelings towards its lost "Hat" friend, and that it is probably cauing the same drama of being a different creature somewhere else, making it of high importance, probably prophet.
+While "The Guilty" points out to the fact that "The Thing" had zero feelings towards its lost "Hat" friend, and that it is probably causing the same drama of being a different creature somewhere else, making it of high importance, probably prophet.
 Degrading the importance of it, "The Thing" finds no difference between a hat and a prophet.

 "The Lady" and her mother come back with someone from the laboratory who wanted to buy "The Thing".
 It turns out the mother was wearing the "special hat".
 "The Guilty" feels that "The Hat" is "The Thing's" friend.
 He tries all lies and ways to get her to sell it to him, but she only agrees with a difficult deal, or barely not at all.
 Numbers 1 and 2 then show up, accusing him again of stealing and cheating, especially after hearing his plans with the thing in merging their two worlds together.

 The Guilty said he only wanted to find prophets, and at the same time make sure the lady wears the perfect safe hat.
 His argument was sort of convincing and confusing to Numbers 1 and 2.
-Explaining to them diffferences and importance within the two objects of hats and prophets, Numbers 1 and 2 don’t get a thing, making "The Guilty" feel angry because they do not realise the difference between the expensive and cheap, leading to a realisation that people don't wanna leave their comfort zone which is why they discuss hats instead of prophets.
+Explaining to them differences and importance within the two objects of hats and prophets, Numbers 1 and 2 don't get a thing, making "The Guilty" feel angry because they do not realise the difference between the expensive and cheap, leading to a realisation that people don't wanna leave their comfort zone which is why they discuss hats instead of prophets.